-If you have a Google UAC campaign running, you probably want to know where Google is placing your ads.
-It's possible with our Google UAC feature!
+If you have Google Ad campaigns running, you probably want to know where Google is placing your ads.
+It's possible with our Ad Intelligence feature!

-Go to the ASO Intelligence section, select an app and click on the "Google UAC" tab.
+Go to the ASO Intelligence section, select an app, and click on the "Ad Intelligence" tab.

-1. Discover which of your competitors are also running Google UAC campaigns
+1. Discover which of your competitors are also running Google Ad campaigns

-In the tab " 1 to 1 Comparison", you can pick one of the competitors you're tracking and see how their Google UAC campaign compares to yours.
+In the tab "1 to 1 Comparison" tab, you can pick one of the competitors you're tracking and see how their Google Ad campaign compares to yours.

 2. Discover exactly which terms your ads are placed on